Torxed/iis_domainupdater/README.md

  - Got external IP: 10.133.55.23
  - Imitating login navigation and submission
  - Imitating update process and fetching ID values
- - Got new ID for example.se, the ID is 1234567
+ - Got new ID for exempel.se, the ID is 1234567
  - Finding current IP at iis.se and imitating update process
  - Skipping update, external IP is the regisitrered IP at iis.se
 </pre>